Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Ohio State University

-OSU requires all UAS operations on university property to obtain prior approval from the Office of Environmental Health & Safety (EHS).
-Special restrictions apply to Ohio Stadium (the Horseshoe) with strict TFR enforcement during football games and major athletic events.
-Operations over medical center facilities and residential areas are generally prohibited.
+OSU requires all UAS operations on university property to be approved by the Office of Environmental Health & Safety.
+Ohio Stadium (the Horseshoe) TFR strictly enforced during football games.

-Restrictions: Prior EHS approval required for all on-campus drone operations.
-Ohio Stadium TFR strictly enforced during football games.
-No flights over medical center facilities or residential areas without specific authorization.
-All operators must comply with FAA Part 107 or recreational rules as applicable.
+Restrictions: EHS approval required before any drone flight.
+Ohio Stadium TFR applies during all football games.
+No flights over medical center or residential areas.

 YesOffice of Environmental Health & Safety — ehs@osu.edu